High Risk Assessment & Genetic Testing

 For More Information on Genetics and Cancer Risk

-Learn more about genetic counseling and our Breast and Ovarian Surveillance Service through our comprehensive breast cancer program at The Johns Hopkins Kimmel Cancer Center.
+Learn more about genetic counseling and our Hereditary Breast and Ovarian Cancer (HBOC) Service through the Cancer Genetics and Prevention Service.